microsoft/CSE-Readiness/docs/pages/about/contributing.md

 ## Join the team

 This project is available on GitHub at [https://github.com/Microsoft/CSE-Readiness](https://github.com/Microsoft/CSE-Readiness).
-To view this project, please make sure you have joined the CSE Readiness team at [opensource.microsoft.com](https://repos.opensource.microsoft.com/microsoft/teams/cse-readiness).
+To view this project, please make sure you have joined the Microsoft org at [opensource.microsoft.com](https://repos.opensource.microsoft.com/microsoft/).

 This project welcomes contributions and suggestions.
 Because this repo is hosted in the Microsoft open source organization, most contributions require you to agree to a Contributor License Agreement (CLA) declaring